CONGENITAL KYPHOSIS

 Recovery timelines can vary based on the individual and the extent of the surgery.

-- Return to Daily Activities: Light activities may resume within a few weeks; however, strenuous activities should be avoided for several months.
-Adherence to rehabilitation protocols is essential to ensure a safe return to normal activities.
+• Return to Daily Activities: Light activities may resume within a few weeks; however, normal activities should not occur for several months.
+Patients should follow rehab protocols to ensure a safe return to normal activities.

 ____________________